markforster/Throttlade/README.md

 Feel free to open issues or submit pull requests.
 Please run `npm test` and `npm run lint` before committing so the CI pipeline stays green.

 Happy debugging!

+## License

+This project is licensed under the MIT License – see `LICENSE` for details.